Connor Wong Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.62).
+- The Yankees have a 3.58 team ERA that ranks third across all league pitching staffs.

-- His last appearance was on Sunday against the Los Angeles Dodgers, when the righty went 6 2/3 innings, surrendering one earned run while giving up four hits.
+- In his most recent time out on Tuesday against the Chicago White Sox, the righty went six innings, giving up three earned runs while surrendering six hits.

-- The 30-year-old has a 3.69 ERA and 8.7 strikeouts per nine innings across 11 games this season, while allowing a batting average of .179 to his opponents.
+- In 13 games this season, the 27-year-old has a 4.96 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.